 - Personal loan

 - Credit card

-Here are some of the most common features of an unsecured direct payday loan.
+Here are some of the most common features that come with direct payday lenders.
 In most cases the amount you borrow will be a small amount.
 Except for student loans, unsecured payday loans are smaller in amount.
 Compare the rates and terms to secured loans while the interest rate charged on balances due is generally higher.
 Interest rates and the APR will be high for when you borrow from a direct payday loan lender.
-Typically the rate of interest on unsecured loans is higher.
+The rate of interest on unsecured loans is higher.
 The interest rate on credit cards on average is 15 to 18%.
 With payday loans the rates can be over 100%.
 It’s best to compare the pros and cons of a direct payday loan to give you a better idea.